epfl-ada/ada-2024-project-padawans/README.md

 # Methods
 ## Latent Dirichlet Allocation (LDA)
 Latent Dirichlet Allocation (LDA) is a probabilistic model that assumes each document contains a mixture of multiple hidden topics.
+Initially, LDA randomly assigns words to topics, kicking off a learning procedure.
+It then traverses through each word in each document, applying the formula discussed earlier.
+Through numerous iterations of this procedure, it eventually yields a set of topics.
 Rather than focusing on individual words, LDA identifies themes or topics that underlie the words in a collection of documents.
 It filters out words that are highly repetitive across documents, as they don't contribute to distinguishing the themes.

+The users must decide on the amount of topics present in the document as well as interpret what the topics are.

-To assess the quality of the model, we can evaluate its coherence score.
+To assess the quality of the model, we will evaluate its coherence score.

 ![Alt text](https://miro.medium.com/v2/resize:fit:1178/format:webp/0*J1oMupf58psVRVCH.png)